raghur/easyblogger/README.md

 2. Doesn't work with blog and post ids.
 3. and others...

-## So what does this do
+## So what does this do?
-Blogger integration is via `gdata-python-client` using gdata apis.
+Uses Blogger api via  `gdata-python-client` to provide you a cli tool to create, update, delete posts on Blogger.

 # Installation and Usage